-The Berlin-based electronic duo (Ronald Lippok and Bernd Jestram) has existed since 1995.
-So far, they have released ten regular studio albums, collaborated with various artists (including Piano Magic, Tuxedomoon, B. Fleischmann) and produced music for numerous films and theater pieces.
-Lippok has also played in the band To Rococo Rot since 1995.
+The Berlin-based electronic duo Tarwater (Ronald Lippok and Bernd Jestram) formed in 1995.
+They have produced eleven regular studio albums and various collaborations (eg with Piano Magic, Tuxedomoon, B. Fleischmann), as well as numerous film and theater scores.
+Lippok also plays in the band To Rococo Rot.

 Download the info sheet (PDF): English